-But there’s another way to go in a virtual mix environment, and that’s entering the automation moves as graphic curves over the track display (see Figure 4).
+But there’s another way to go in a virtual mix environment, and that’s entering the automation moves as graphic curves over the track display.
 These visual curves show up as you move the faders when recording automation data, but they can also be drawn in by hand.
-This can be a pretty unfamiliar way of building up a mix for someone used to a more tactile, real-time method, but for anyone who has ever done any graphics work on a computer, drawing in curves can be a very efficient and comfortable way to enter relatively precise data in less time than it might take to “play” the moves in by hand while the track runs.
+This can be a pretty unfamiliar way of building up a mix for someone used to a more tactile, realtime method, but for anyone who has ever done any graphics work on a computer, drawing in curves can be a very efficient and comfortable way to enter relatively precise data in less time than it might take to “play” the moves in by hand while the track runs.

 Of course, some automation moves require that you hear the mix as you do them, but, as I came to realize, a lot of basic utilitarian mix adjustments (like matching levels on punch-ins or slightly bumping a track’s balance from verse to chorus) can be easily entered graphically.
 The more I did this, the more I came to learn just how much of a change I typically wanted in various mix situations—eventually I realized that I could build up a lot of the bread-and-butter moves of a mix just as quickly by drawing the automation in, and I wouldn’t be as worn out hearing the track over and over as I would entering that data in realtime.
 A few quick playbacks as I go along to hear what I’ve entered, a couple of additional tweaks, and I’m usually good to go.

 One more change I’ve made in mixing of late has been to stop using any bus compression or limiting on the mix—in fact, I’ve also drastically reduced the amount of compression I use on drums.
 The reason is the current trend of mastering CDs at extremely hot levels—to achieve these levels, large amounts of compression and limiting are applied at the mastering stage.
-I won’t get into a discussion of the overall merits or disadvantages of this widespread practice here (there’s a subject for the Mastering section of this library!), only how it impacts on decisions made earlier on in the mixing stage.
+I won’t get into a discussion of the overall merits or disadvantages of this widespread practice here (we talk about the Loudness Wars in the “On Mastering” section of this library!), only how it impacts on decisions made earlier on in the mixing stage.

 One of the ways to add punch to a mix is to add a bit of compression overall, on the stereo bus.
 A judicious amount at this point can bring up the quieter parts of the mix, and overall make things a bit fuller and more “in-your-face”.
 Likewise, some bus-limiting of transients can fatten up percussive sounds (like drums), though at the expense of transient impact.